-Figure 2 is a block diagram displaying the setup connecting the eZ80 development platform and the PC.
-The eZ80F91 MCU contains the ZTP software suite that makes it function as a web server.
+Figure 2 displays the block diagram showing the setup connecting the $eZ80^{\text{(B)}}$ Development Platform and the PC.
+The eZ80F91 MCU contains the ZTP Software Suite which makes it function as a web server.

 Figure 2.
 Block Diagram of the Setup Connecting the eZ80F91 MCU and the PC